How To Size Your Trailer

 For RIB's, Power boats, motor boats and yachts:-

-You will need to know the weight of the boat including all the extras that are going to be carried in the boat including fuel, water, and anchor etc. It always best to allow a small margin, in case situations change.
+You will need to know the weight of the boat including all the extras that are going to be carried in the boat including fuel, water, and anchor etc. View our tables below to help you calculate these weights.
+It always best to allow a small margin, in case situations change.
 Please also remember to check your vehicle maximum tow weight.

 The boat will usually be given the overall length of the boat including overhangs at both ends